Paulo-Ricardo-Lopes-Dionizio/PythonCodes/README.md

    - Identify Sellers

  - Disadvantages:
+   - You have to buy the set of items when you select the seller
    - Purchase only 1 at a time
    - Quantity of items among all sellers are limited